Last updated on October 2nd, 2022 at 06:51 pm

 As far as trends go, this is one I would be happy stuck around long enough to become a classic.
 These gorgeously simple sweet potato toast recipes are as easy as making a toasted sandwich but with the goodness of sweet potato and less dishes.

-When I first heard of sweet potato toast I thought it was simply a toastable (not a word, I know) bread made from sweet potato, like banana bread (Mmmm, banana bread).
-I wasn’t sure what the fuss was about.
+When I first heard of sweet potato toast I thought it was simply a toastable (not a word, I know) bread made from sweet potato - kind of like my buttermilk sweet potato scones - like banana bread (Mmmm, banana bread).
+I wasn't sure what the fuss was about.
 I am a little skeptical of food trends and this seemed like yet another but once I worked out the hows and whys I was on board.
 For those living in a bubble like me, sweet potato toast is slices of sweet potato toasted in the toaster and served with your favourite toppings.
 Yup, your toaster.
 That is just a little bit cool, right?

 OK, so sweet potato as a base is not revolutionary but cooking it in the toaster is inspired.
 No muss, no fuss, no oven and no oils.
 Just sweet potato cut in to 6mm slices on an angle and popped in to the toaster.
 See?
 Inspired.